FocusBT/P2P-Betting-Dapp/README.md

 ## Overview
 This repository contains the implementation of a Peer-to-Peer (P2P) betting decentralized application (DApp) named **P2P Betting**.
-This DApp is powered by the Ethereum network, integrating **Chainlink and off-chain APIs** to ensure trustless and automated operation.
+This DApp is powered by the Polygon network, integrating **Chainlink and off-chain APIs** to ensure trustless and automated operation.

 The DApp allows users to place bets on various sports such as NBA, NBK, and more.
 The betting occurs in two types of pools: 1v1 Betting and Public Pools.
 A third type, Private Pools, is currently under development.